The four young people were making quite a lot of noise as they trooped through the neighborhood, but nobody really cared.

 “Oh.”
 All four faces looked blank.

-“I won’t,” she said, “I need the money for a couple more presents.
-Plus we don’t have any yellow paint for the bells.”
+“I won’t,” she said.
+Tomorrow was Saturday so she’d be at the stables for a good part of the day.
+“I need the money for a couple more presents.
+Plus we need to buy yellow paint for the bells.”

 The work went on.
 A couple of hours here, an afternoon there.
 Their friend, Jack came over and was introduced.
 After that, he spent a good deal of time keeping Mr. Carter company.
 In between he went out to “help” the kids.
-With what he didn’t say, for they hadn’t let on that they had finished cleaning out the barn—and fortunately, the Carters hadn’t asked.
+With what he didn’t tell them, for the kids hadn’t let on that they had finished cleaning out the barn—and fortunately, the Carters hadn’t asked.